GruppeTre/q-recycle-frontend/README.md

 the ``navItem`` array can be defined in a separate module local to the corresponding page component (e.g ``adminNavItems.jsx`` in ``src/features/admin-dashboard``)

+## Styling

+### Typography
+A few basic tailwind variables for standard text variations are defined in ``main.css``:

+ - ``.text-hero-header`` — large and bold header, should be used very sparingly
+ - ``.text-section-header`` — smaller header, can be used to title sections or groups of content
+ - ``.text-body`` — standard body text
+ - ``.text-muted`` — same size as body text, but in a more muted color.
+Can be used for asides
+ - or to imply a lower hierarchical value of some text